Register a Company

 - Register your company with Lawpath in just 10 minutes.

 - On-demand phone, email and chat support

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Starting a mechanic business isn't an easy undertaking.
+Starting a mechanic business isn't an easy undertaking, but the rewards can be very attractive.
 There is a lot to consider before you get started.
 This includes completing several legal activities, planning and making important financial decisions.

 First things first, you'll need to have at least one qualified mechanic to get started.
 Most auto mechanic business owners have started out as mechanics themselves, with a few years of work experience under their belt.
 So, as a bare minimum, you have to complete mechanic training and have good knowledge of automotive parts.

 Mechanics who wish to launch a business should begin by designing a business plan.
 This will be the roadmap for how you will structure, run and make your business grow.